Terranomalous/UAP_Zone/README.md

 ## /uk_gov

 ### uk_gov_pdf2csv.py
 script to parse the pdf files from the UK government and transform them into a csv file.
+Some first data cleaning and date transformation to ISO format for better further data processing is applied.
 The source files being parsed are located in the folder data_source/uk_gov ( see data_source >> uk_gov above )

 Install dependencies
 ```bash